Skip to content

 • GRAIN Tab โ€” the per-layer filter (model, cutoff, resonance, drive, envelope depth) lives there

-• MOD Tab โ€” route LFOs, envelopes, and step sequencers to resonator, sub, and envelope parameters
+• MOD Tab โ€” route LFOs, envelopes, and step sequencers to sub, envelope, and FX parameters

 • Layer System